 - Integrated developer environments (IDEs)

 - And More

 The amount of time a developer needs to complete a project will vary greatly from one task to the next.
 For example, a good developer can customize a pre-built website or application in less than a day, provided you’re only looking for basic edits.

-Having an outsourced team of professionals who know how to leverage project management tools such as agile methodology to stay within your timeline, while increasing flexibility and aiming for continuous improvements.
+Having an outsourced team of professionals who know how to leverage project management platforms and tools such as agile methodology to stay within your schedules and timelines while increasing flexibility and aiming for continuous improvements.
 This can produce the high-quality software products your company desires.